Reports To: Knowledge & Grants Manager

 Core Qualifications and Competencies

-- Proactive, self-motivated work style with strong planning and execution skills
+- Proactive, self-motivated work style

 - Experience with or knowledge of the nonprofit sector and philanthropic giving vehicles, as well as the various laws and regulations affecting them